jinzhao-sun/jinzhao-sun.github.io/_pages/research.md

 and quantum chemistry.
 To achieve this task, various experimental and theoretical techniques have been developed, including spectroscopy techniques, and quantum simulation either by engineering controlled quantum devices or executing quantum algorithms.
 However, probing a quantum system's behaviour is challenging and demands substantial resources for both approaches.
 For instance, a real probe by neutron spectroscopy requires access to large-scale facilities with high-intensity neutron beams, while quantum computing of eigenenergies, such as phase estimation, typically requires a long coherence time in engineering controlled quantum devices.
 In a recent project, we established a framework for probing the excitation spectrum of quantum many-body systems with quantum simulators.
 More details could be found [here](https://arxiv.org/abs/2305.07649).

-I have been thinking of the crossover between static problems and dynamics problems, well-established spectroscopy techniques and quantum computing.
+I have been thinking of the crossover between static problems and dynamics problems, well-established spectroscopy techniques and quantum computing, and many seemingly different notions.
 Some philosophical discussions on quantum machinery and spectroscopy can be found in my [thesis](https://ora.ox.ac.uk/objects/uuid:de5499cb-9c49-4be3-acc1-5be4cb81099d).

 Quantum error mitigation and its transitions to quantum error correction